How to Apply

 To enroll in graduate courses as a non-degree seeking student, individuals must be in their final semester or have graduated from a regionally accredited college or university.

 Information and forms certifying eligibility to take graduate courses are available at VCU Records and Registration

 DEGREE SEEKING STUDENT

-Visit the Programs page to see available online degree programs.
+Visit the Degrees and Certificates page to see available online degree programs.